Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/configuration/authentication/sessions.md

 The Session configuration is secure by default, which may [require alteration](#session-security) if using HTTP or different domains for [portal_api_url](/enterprise/{{page.kong_version}}/developer-portal/networking/#portal_api_url) and [portal_gui_host](/enterprise/{{page.kong_version}}/developer-portal/networking/#portal_gui_host).
 Even if an attacker were to obtain a stale cookie, it would not benefit them since the cookie is encrypted.
 The encrypted session data may be stored either in Kong or the cookie itself.

-## Configuration to Use the Sessions Plugin with the Dev Portal
+## Configuration to Use the Sessions Plugin with the Dev Portal {#portal-session-conf}

 To enable sessions authentication, configure the following: